tobjaw/taskfile-parts/README.md

     # Whether to generate packages in addition to apps (default: true)
     generatePackages = true;

+    # System to use for IFD when parsing Taskfile (default: null, uses current system)
+    # Set this to enable cross-platform evaluation without remote builders
+    # Examples: "x86_64-linux" for Linux, "aarch64-darwin" for Apple Silicon
+    ifdSystem = null;

     # Customize the auto-generated devShell (default: {})
     shell = {
       buildInputs = [ pkgs.jq pkgs.git ];